Ryan McCollum: Houston Texans

 On May 14, 2021, the Houston Texans signed McCollum as an undrafted college free agent.

 Detroit Lions

 On October 6, 2021, the Detroit Lions signed McCollum off the Texans' practice squad.
+On December 12, 2021, McCollum made his first career NFL start.

 On March 10, 2022, McCollum re-signed with the Lions.
 On August 15, the Lions waived McCollum.

 Pittsburgh Steelers

 On August 16, 2022, the Pittsburgh Steelers claimed McCollum off waivers from Detroit.
 He was waived on August 30 and signed to the practice squad the next day.
+McCollum was released by Pittsburgh on September 30, and re–signed to the practice squad four days later.
 He signed a reserve/future contract on January 10, 2023.

+On August 29, 2023, McCollum was released by the Steelers.
+He re-signed to the practice squad on September 13.
+On January 17, 2024, he signed a reserve/futures contract with the Steelers.
+On October 20, 2024, McCollum made his first start with the Steelers.

 Personal life

-On September 15, 2018, McCollum was arrested for reckless driving and evading a campus police officer; however, all of the charges were eventually dropped.
+On September 15, 2018, McCollum was arrested for reckless driving and evading a campus police officer; on September 28, 2018, all charges were dropped.

+In July 2020, McCollum married his wife, Maddie Douglas, a former Texas A&M volleyball player.
+Their daughter was born in June 2023.